 And the hotel ran a boat back and forth to the uninhabited ‘nature-reserve’ style Akiolau Island, about 500 m from the hotel beach.

 On the same site, and just across the road from the hotel, was the Denarau Golf & Racquet Club, where we found our ideal relaxing dinner option.
-On the web the golf course now looks particular enticing, but in 2003 it look positively banal.
+On the web the golf course now looks particular enticing, but in 2003 it looked positively banal.

 Monique enjoyed travelling, but she loved a beach and warm water, and Fiji delivered.
 We actually even talked about retiring to a place like Hawaii or Fiji, and I had read that French civil service pensions were increased if they retired to the Polynésie française.